 A Simple Contour Sketch

-While you have your fruit, let's take a look at a couple of other ways you can approach the sketch.
-This isn't very detailed, but simply gives you a few ideas to play around with in your sketchbook.
+While you have your fruit, take a look at a couple of other ways you can approach the sketch.
+This isn't very detailed, but simply gives you a few ideas to play around within your sketchbook.

 The Simple Contour Sketch